-- 104. The scheme auditor is required, in addition to its opinion on the financial statements, to give a statement as to whether the scheme has received contributions in accordance with legislative requirements (except for schemes with more than 20 participating employers at the start of the scheme financial year see paragraph 55). - 105.
-In the case of earmarked schemes, the auditor is required by statute only to report about contributions.
-In addition to the statutory requirements, the trust deed and rules of the scheme may require the auditor to report on whether contributions have been paid to the scheme in accordance with the trust deed and rules of the scheme and with the recommendations of the actuary, where one is appointed. - 106.
-Further considerations relating to reporting on contributions are set out in paragraphs 252 to 290 below.
+- 102. The trustees are required to obtain from the scheme auditor a statement as to whether the scheme has received contributions in accordance with legislative requirements (except for schemes with at least 20 participating employers at the start of the scheme financial year see paragraph 55). - 103.
+Further considerations relating to reporting on contributions are set out in paragraphs 218 to 256 below